 What is NEIS?

 NEIS is part of jobactive.
-It is a program delivered by a network of 21 providers who provide individualised help for job seekers to become self-employed business owners.
+It is a program delivered by a network of 21 providers who provide individualised help for eligible applicants to become self-employed business owners.
 A total of 6,300 NEIS places are available nationally each year.

 Who is eligible for NEIS?

-A job seeker can participate in NEIS if they are:
+Or, as a job seeker you may participate in NEIS if you are: